• Skip to primary navigation

 Looking for more seafood appetizers?
 Try these mini crab cakes, seafood stuffed mushrooms, jalapeño popper fish cakes, mini sardine fish cakes, mini shrimp tacos, crab fries, fish meatballs, and smoked fish sliders.

-What Size Shrimp Should I Use?
+What Size Shrimp Should I Use for Cajun Shrimp and Grits?

 I think these appetizers look a little bit more striking with large shrimp, but small shrimp will work perfectly.